MdAbdulMuktadir/Data-Analysis-Python/README.md

 # Data-Analysis-Python
-Removed outliers using Python, jupyter notebook and illustrate the relationship between parameter using heat-map, line graph.
+Removed outliers using Python, jupyter notebook and illustrate the relationship between parameter using heat-map, line graph, barchart.